dguzenko/newdocs/docs/rcategoriespro.md

 * **Name** - Allows to set element's name, that will be used in layouts and item properties.
 * **Description** - Allows to describe element shortly.
 * **Access Level** - Allows to setup element accessibility.
-In order to make it totally accessible, set this parameter to "Public".
+In order to make it totally accessible, set this parameter to *"Public"*.

 ### Specific Parameters